 3. Third-party apps

 These are apps from third-party developers that are installed by default on the device.
-They may include trial versions of paid apps, games, or utility apps.
+They contain trial versions of paid apps, games, or utility apps.
+These apps are sponsored by device manufacturers so that they can generate revenue from this third-party app.

 Example: McAfee Security Scan Plus